jabl3s/nixos/README.md

 .
 .
 ## nixos security:
-I have polkit nd ssh enabled
+I have polkit and ssh enabled
 .
 .
 .